Bohara-Rahul/quizApi/README.md

 ## A django-rest-framework powered api developed for the simple quiz system.

 ### This API receives the question and answer from the client in json format and, it sends back the response in json format.

+## Installing dependencies from requirements.txt file

 ## URL Endpoints